 You might be thinking that finding a replacement glass globe or chimney for an antique lamp is going to be difficult, but that's not necessarily so.
-You'll find the largest selection of glass lamp globes in old country hardware stores, but other retail outlets and some online sources also carry an assortment of replacement glass chimneys.
+You'll find the largest selection of oil lamp glass globes in old country hardware stores, but other retail outlets and some online sources also carry an assortment of replacement glass chimneys.
 Check out these online sources:

-When shopping for a globe, remember to bring a padded bag with you to make it easier to transport this very fragile item.
+If you're shopping locally, remember to bring a padded bag with you to make it easier to transport this very fragile item.